+2.24.
 Retirement benefit schemes and employee savings schemes

-Payments to defined contribution retirement benefit schemes are charged as an expense as they fall due.
 Payments to defined contribution employee savings schemes are charged as an expense as they fall due.
-The Company does not offer nor operate any defined benefit schemes for its employees.
+The company does not offer nor operate any defined benefit schemes for its employees.

-Share-based compensation plans for personnel, Directors and business associates
+2.25.
+Share-based compensation plans for personnel, directors and business associates

-The Company grants stock options in accordance with several share-based compensation plans in consideration for services performed by personnel, directors and business associates.
+The company grants stock options in accordance with several share-based compensation plans in consideration for services performed by personnel, directors and business associates.
 The cost of the services rendered is measured at the fair value of the granted options and recognized as an expense in the income statement.
 The corresponding credit is recorded directly into equity.